bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 group items into a single unit, but do not remember the characters that match this group.

-Note` (?:...)` syntax:
+Note`(?:...)` syntax:

-In pattern` "/([Jj]ava(?:[Ss]cript)?)\sis\s(fun\w*)/`" `\2` refers to the text matched by `(fun\w*)` since `(?:[Ss]cript)?)` in not remembered.
+In pattern`"/([Jj]ava(?:[Ss]cript)?)\sis\s(fun\w*)/`" `\2` refers to the text matched by `(fun\w*)` since `(?:[Ss]cript)?)` in not remembered.

 ### SPECIFYING MATCH POSITION

-_regular expression anchors_ because they anchor the pattern to a specific position in the search string.
+*regular expression anchors* because they anchor the pattern to a specific position in the search string.
 The most commonly used anchor elements are ^, which ties the pattern to the beginning of the string, and $, which anchors the pattern to the end of the string.

 **Example**

 **Pattern**

-match the word "JavaScript" on a line by itself
+match the word “JavaScript” on a line by itself

 `/^JavaScript$/`

-To search for "Java" as a word by itself you can try the pattern `/\sJava\s/`, which requires a space before and after the word.
+To search for “Java” as a word by itself you can try the pattern `/\sJava\s/`, which requires a space before and after the word.
 But there are two problems with this solution.
-First, it does not match "Java" at the beginning or the end of a string, but only if it appears with space on either side.
-Second, when this pattern does find a match, the matched string it returns has leading and trailing spaces, which is not quite what's needed.
+First, it does not match “Java” at the beginning or the end of a string, but only if it appears with space on either side.
+Second, when this pattern does find a match, the matched string it returns has leading and trailing spaces, which is not quite what’s needed.
 So instead of matching actual space characters with \\s, match (or anchor to) word boundaries with \\b.
 The resulting expression is `/\bJava\b/`.

 The element `\B` anchors the match to a location that is not a word boundary.
-Thus, the pattern `/\B[Ss]cript/` matches "JavaScript" and "postscript", but not "script" or "Scripting".
+Thus, the pattern `/\B[Ss]cript/` matches “JavaScript” and “postscript”, but not “script” or “Scripting”.

 You can also use arbitrary regular expressions as anchor conditions.